Bioterrorism Security Risk Assessment Form

 Completion of FD-961 Form

-1. Provide the legal name of the entity and the entity registration number supplied by APHIS or CDC (AGRXXXXXX or CDCXXXXXX).
+1. Provide the legal name of the entity and the entity application number supplied by APHIS or CDC (AGRXXXXXX or CDCXXXXXX).

 2. Provide the physical address for the entity including street, city, state and zip code.